Late-Universe Dynamics from Vacuum Geometry

 tion

-The bare tension of Section 4 describes the vacuum in its pristine, fully saturated, early-
+The bare tension of Section 5 describes the pristine, fully saturated, early-universe vac-

-Consider a single cuboctahedral unit cell: 12 surface nodes arranged around one central
+uum.
+Consider a single cuboctahedral unit cell: 12 surface nodes around one central

 node.
-In the saturated bulk, that central node sits at a distance L/
+In the saturated bulk, the central node sits at distance

 ν